Beautiful Lakes in Pakistan

 3. Banjosa Lake

-It is an artificial lake in the Azad Kashmir region of Pakistan.
-The lake was created in 1992 and covered an area of 3.5 square kilometers.
-The lake is surrounded by lush green mountains and forests and is a popular spot for picnics and hiking.
+Banjosa Lake is an artificial lake in the Azad Kashmir region of Pakistan.
+It was created in 1992 and covers an area of 3.5 square kilometers.
+Lush green mountains and forests surround the lake, and it is a popular spot for picnics and hiking.
 Banjosa Lake is also home to various wildlife, including ducks, freshwater fish, and reptiles.

 4. Batura Lake